World Firefly Day is celebrated on the 4th of July to spotlight nature’s original firework displays!

 -How and why do fireflies light up? (article)

 -The eerie glow of blue ghost fireflies (Science Friday story)

 -Silent Sparks, The Wondrous World of Fireflies (Book) by Sara Lewis

 -The Dark Side to the Firefly’s Flare (NPR story)

 -Fireflyers International Network (conservation website)

 Learn All About Fireflies and How to Sketch Them!

-In this workshop, you’ll learn how and why fireflies produce their light and other fascinating aspects of their biology.
+Watch the replay of my live online workshop where you’ll learn how and why fireflies produce their light and other fascinating aspects of their biology.
 Then I’ll lead you through a step-by-step sketching demonstration where we will draw a pretty firefly together.

 CLICK HERE to download your firefly sketching cheat sheet that you can use to follow along to the sketching demonstration in the video.